johnwmillr/LyricsGenius/docs/src/usage.rst

    # add_song accepts song names as well:
    # artist.add_song("To You")

-Save the artist’s songs to a JSON file:
+Save the artist's songs to a JSON file:

 .. code:: python